6 min read · Design

 Narrow lap on a small or modest home

-Painted trim — prominent but not heavy
+Painted trim — prominent but never heavy

-Soft, garden-friendly color palettes
+Soft, garden-friendly color palettes that hold up

-Architectural details that support cottage reading
+Architectural details that reinforce the cottage read

-Where cottage fits in California
+Where cottage fits in California — and where it doesn't

 Cottage exterior element checklist